 - Deciding whether or not a student is ready to skip a grade

 “Above-level testing” is exactly what it sounds like: Give a younger student a test that was developed for older students.
 This idea was pioneered exactly one hundred years ago by Dr. Leta Hollingworth, sometimes called the “mother” of gifted education.
 This concept was fully developed by Dr. Julian Stanley in the 1970s when he devised the “Talent Search” in which 7th and 8th graders took the college admissions exam, the SAT.
-Fast forward to 2016, and above-level testing is used extensively in outside-of-school programs for gifted students.
+Fast forward to the present day, and above-level testing is used extensively in outside-of-school programs for gifted students.
 In fact, hundreds of thousands of students around the world take above-level tests each year as part of university-based talent searches, such as the one offered by the Belin-Blank Center.
 Some of these tests used are the SAT, ACT, Explore (recently discontinued), and I-Excel.
 Unfortunately, above-level tests are not used extensively in typical school gifted programs; we would like to change that!

 Academically talented students tend to perform extremely well on tests developed for their own age group.
 They do so well that they get everything (or almost everything) right, and we don’t really know what the extent of their talents might be.
 Psychologists call this “hitting the ceiling” of the test.
 Think of it like a yardstick: The grade-level “yardstick” measures only 36 inches.
 If the student is 40 inches tall, we can’t measure that accurately using only the grade-level yardstick.
 What we need is a longer yardstick, and a harder test.
 An above-level test, one that is developed for older students, provides that longer yardstick and successfully raises the ceiling for that talented student.